aidapedia/go-routeros/README.md

 # About
 SDK that contain implementation of Router OS.
 This made to wrap [router-os](https://github.com/go-routeros/routeros) into structure that help developer to know the data returned.

+# Roadmap
+We have a lot of things to provide all API on this SDK.
+Currently, I work by my priority like this.

+- [ ] IP
+- [ ] System

 # Support
 If you love this respository, don't forge to support me.